How Does a Hybrid Car Work?

 How Does a Hybrid Work?

 If you open the hood of a hybrid electric vehicle (HEV), you’ll see that it looks a lot like a conventional gasoline car – because in many ways it is.
-You will see an engine, a transmission, a timing belt, etc. However, you’ll notice the engine is often slightly smaller.
-This is because HEVs use a hybrid battery to provide extra, supplementary power to the vehicle.
-But how does it work?
+You will see an engine, a transmission, a timing belt, etc. However, you’ll notice the engine is often somewhat smaller than in a gasoline-only powered car.
+This is because HEVs use a hybrid battery and electric motor to provide extra, supplementary power to the vehicle.
+But how does it do that?
 To better understand, let’s explore in more detail how hybrids cars work.